Field and Clinical Experiences

 Student Teaching and Practicum

-Teacher candidates in the MS in Early Childhood Education programs must complete college-supervised student teaching at two of three age/grade levels: Pre-Kindergarten, Kindergarten, and Grades 1-2.
-If you are currently teaching, your age/grade level of teaching counts as one placement and is referred to as Practicum, which is a one-credit course with a 15-hour seminar attached.
-Students who complete practicum will need to take a student teaching course of two credits at a different age/grade level.
-Student teaching courses are offered in the regular semesters and in the summer.
+Teacher candidates in the MS in Early Childhood Education programs must complete college- supervised student teaching at two of three age/grade levels: Pre-Kindergarten, Kindergarten, and Grades 1-2.
+If you are currently teaching, your age/grade level of teaching counts as one placement and is referred to as Practicum (on the job), which is a one-credit course with a 15- hour seminar attached.
+Students who complete practicum will need to take a student teaching course of two credits at a different age/grade level, ECC 718: Student Teaching at one age/grade level.
 All placements are done by Hunter College.
 The details of student teaching and practicum are provided below:

-- ECC 716: Early Childhood Student Teaching (40 days at two different age/grade levels).
+- ECC 716: Early Childhood Student Teaching (a minimum of 60 days.
+Placed at two different age/grade levels).
 This is a college-supervised experience with a 30-hour seminar over the semester.
-Candidates who are full-time or not employed in schools or programs typically pick this option
+Candidates who are full-time or not employed in schools or early childhood programs, typically pick this option.

-- ECC 717: Supervised Practicum in Early Childhood: This is an on-the-job experience and is taken by teacher candidates who are lead teachers or associate or assistant teachers in schools and programs.
+- ECC 717: Supervised Practicum in Early Childhood: This is an on-the-job experience and is taken by teacher candidates who are associate/assistant/head teachers in schools or early childhood settings.
 It is a college-supervised experience with a 15-hour seminar.

-- ECC 718: Early Childhood Student Teaching (20 days in an age/grade level different from ECC 717).
+- ECC 718: Early Childhood Student Teaching (a minimum of 30 student teaching days at one age/grade level different from ECC 717).
 This is a college-supervised experience and is offered during the regular semesters or summer to facilitate the opportunity for practice at a different age/grade level than ECC 717.